Bill Text: CA SB691 | 2023-2024 | Regular Session | Enrolled

 (e) That mental health and supportive services may be available to the pupil and the family.

-(f) That school personnel look forward to meeting with the pupil and family to develop strategies to support and welcome the pupil at school.
+(f) That school personnel are available to meet with the pupil and family to develop strategies to support the pupil’s attendance at school.

 SEC.
 3.